nevanscott/uxui.cat/content/projects/spreadsheet-ectomy.md

 ## Landing Page Mockup

 Optional, but encouraged!
 This should be a mockup of a single-page website in desktop layout (include responsive version as an extra bonus) that users would visit to consider purchasing your product.
+If you want some extra practice with HTML and CSS this could be a good opportunity to try building out the landing page (even after the project is finished).